Rakesh-vcs73/OreillySpringBoot/README.md

 Get Employee details from a dummy API using Reactive webclient

 ## Project 6
-Persistence API using JDBC Template to perform CRUD operations.
+Persistence API using JDBC Template to perform CRUD operations with unit tests.

+## Project 7
+Same functionality as project 6 with tests, but implemented using Spring Data JPA.